-John Singer Sargent (1856-1925), Venetian Canal, 1913, watercolour and graphite on paper, 40 × 53.5 cm, Metropolitan Museum
+John Singer Sargent, Venetian Canal, 1913, watercolour and graphite on paper, 40 \times 53.5 cm, Metropolitan Museum

-Just briefly I thought I would show you a photograph of the same view or a similar view.
-We are looking towards the Grand Canal and the bridge is the Ponte dei Pugni ('pon-tay day poo-ni', Bridge of Fists), famous for fist fights.
+• Just briefly I thought I would show you a photograph of the same view or a similar view.
+We are looking towards the Grand Canal and the bridge is the Ponte dei Pugni (Bridge of Fists), famous for fist fights.

 There are four footprints on the bridge marking the starting positions for the fighters.
 Rival clans would fight and try to throw each other into the canal.
 The 14th century tradition ended in 1705 when there was a bloodbath involving knives and stones.